 Madeline is a sensitive girl who suffers from an undisclosed mental illness.
 It eventually becomes apparent that what she really suffers from is having a basket case for a mom.
 Regina is the type of mother Roger Waters wrote a song about, working overtime to instill as many of her own fears and anxieties into her daughter as possible.
 In lieu of a proper role model (Madelin’s father is MIA), it’s easy to understand Madeline’s attraction to Evangeline, who deliberately sends out mother-figure signals to the poor lonely girl.
 It takes a while before she realizes Evangeline is manipulating her with faux affection, putting her on a pedestal to be exploited, not honored, at the expense of her happiness, perhaps even her sanity.

-According to the end credits of Madeline’s Madeline, the film was created through the improvisational efforts of a long list of collaborators, and it shows; character interactions feel spontaneous and lifelike.
+According to the end credits of Madeline’s Madeline, it was created through the improvisational efforts of a long list of collaborators, and it shows; character interactions feel spontaneous and lifelike.
 But there’s a rigor to the filmmaking.
 Serving as a leitmotif for the creative process, references to conception and birth run throughout.
 Small out-of-focus areas occasionally line the margins of the frame to reflect Madeline’s interiority, creating a distinctive visual aesthetic.
 The sound design accentuates the expressive cinematography; hiding behind a mask is a central metaphor, yet Madeline sometimes sounds like she’s breathing through a mask even when she’s not wearing one.
 It’s an audio affectation that might explain the doppelgänger title – nobody can actually see the real Madeline, they are only seeing Madeline’s Madeline.

 For KSQD’s Film Gang, this is Paul Kanieski.